jbee/jbee.github.io/lex/index.md

 * sets are limited to ASCII (a single byte)
 * `\` escaping can be applied to any subsequent byte anywhere
 * there are no modes
+* any sequence of bytes is a valid pattern and has defined semantics

 Consequently the parser must make progress either in input or pattern.